iconara/etcd-rb/README.md

 # Requirements

-A modern Ruby, compatible with 1.9.3 or later.
+  - A modern Ruby, compatible with 1.9.3 or later.
 Continously tested with MRI 1.9.3, 2.0.0 and JRuby 1.7.x.

-An etcd cluster. _Currently incompatible with the most recent versions of etcd because they return the wrong URI for the leader._
+  - An etcd cluster.

 # Installation